 “Wait what?!
 How do you know that?”

 Draco glanced out the window.
 “You learn a lot of things as an observer.”
 As an outsider.
-He didn't need to say it for the words clear.
+He didn't need to say it for the words to be clear.
 Frowning, Harry sank down onto the ledge near his feet and Draco crossed his legs to make more room.

 “I suppose that's true.
 I've never been great at observing people.
 Situations I do well, but people?
 If I had a knut for every time Hermione has told me I'm ‘thick' or ‘dense' I- oh stop your snickering- I'd have a considerably larger amount of pocket change.”